 Good for: addressing important topics, becoming a community, and raising awareness.

 Why not explore the Edinburgh International Film Festival online for their unmissable virtual experience?
+Delve into an incredible collection of the best hand-picked feature films that you can watch from the comfort and cosiness of your couch!

 This one needs little introduction – the world’s longest continually-running film festival is back for another year!
 Each year over 400 media reps and 1300 filmmakers grace a variety of creative venues across Edinburgh to showcase their outstanding talent and drive for the world of media and film.